-Although the DFB recognises all fixtures played by the national side from 1908, the FA only classify those played after 1930 as full internationals; to avoid possible confusion, I have taken the game played on May 10th 1930 in Berlin as the first full international played between the two sides.
+Although the DFB recognises all fixtures played by the German national side from 1908, the English Football Association only classify those played after 1930 as full internationals.
+To avoid possible confusion, for the purpose of this comparative analysis I have taken the game played on May 10th 1930 in Berlin as the first full international played between the two sides.
+(The full official DFB record, which includes the four “amateur” games played before 1930, can be seen here).

-Since this first fixture, a total of twenty-eight matches have been played with Germany winning thirteen and England twelve, with three draws: the thirteen German victories also include the two penalty shootout wins in the 1990 World Cup and 1996 European Championship.
+Since the first “proper” fixture in May 1930, a total of thirty-one matches have been played with Germany winning fifteen and England thirteen, with three draws: the fifteen German victories also include the two penalty shootout wins in the 1990 World Cup in Italy and 1996 European Championship – in England.
+(Some statisticians have deemed these two results as draws, but for my study I have decided on factoring in the match outcome rather than just the scoreline after 120 minutes).

 In competitive fixtures, Germany holds the edge: in all, there have been nine encounters between the two sides in major international competition: Germany have won five of these (WC Quarter-Final 1970, EC 2nd qualifying phase 1972, WC Semi-Final 1990, EC Semi-Final 1996, WC 2nd Phase 2010), England two (WC Final 1966, EC 1st Phase 2000) with two draws (EC qualifying phase 1972, WC 2nd group phase 1982).

 Then there are the records in the final tournaments themselves.
-In the seventeen World Cup finals tournaments Germany have played in, they have failed to make it past the first phase on only one occasion (1938) and have reached the last four a staggering twelve times.
-England by contrast have played in thirteen World Cups, and have been made the last four on only two occasions (1966 and 1990) and have been knocked out in the first phase twice (1950 and 1958).
-Germany have appeared in seven World Cup Final matches (1954, 1966, 1974, 1982, 1986, 1990, 2002) while England have made the final two only once, on home soil in 1966.
-Germany currently have three World Cup victories to England’s one.
+In the eighteen World Cup finals tournaments Germany have played in, they have failed to make it past the first phase on only one occasion (1938) and have reached the last four a staggering thirteen times.
+England by contrast have played in fourteen World Cups, and have been made the last four on only two occasions (1966 and 1990) and have been knocked out in the first phase three times (1950, 1958 and 2014).
+Germany have appeared in eight World Cup Final matches (1954, 1966, 1974, 1982, 1986, 1990, 2002, 2014) while England have made the final two only once, on home soil in 1966.
+Germany currently have four World Cup victories to England’s one.

 FIFA World Cup Comparison Chart

 Apart from in 1950 (when the DFB were excluded following the end of the Second World War) and 1966 (when England won the trophy) Germany have always managed to perform better than the Three Lions in World Cup finals.
-Since their defeat at Wembley, the Mannschaft have always gone at least one stage further then England in every World Cup – a record that spans eleven tournaments up to and including the most recent gathering in South Africa in 2010.
+Since their defeat at Wembley, the Mannschaft have always gone at least one stage further then England in every World Cup – a record that spans a dozen tournaments up to and including the most recent gathering in Brazil in 2014 which saw the Nationalmannschaft win their fourth title after a gap of twenty-four years.

 Key: 0 = DNQ; 2 = 1st Phase; 4 = 2nd Phase/Last 16; 5 = 2nd Phase/Last 12; 6 = Quarter-Finalist/Last 8; 8 = Semi-Finalist/Last 4; 9 = Third Place; 10 = Runner-Up; 12 = Winner.